-With the present growth of the energy storage industry, NFPA is actively engaged in a number of diverse initiatives including standards development, training, and research projects aimed at promoting the continued safe and sustainable expansion of this renewable technology.
+With the present growth of the energy storage industry, NFPA is actively engaged in a number of initiatives including training, standards development, and research that promote the continued safe and sustainable expansion of this renewable technology.

 - Better Batteries: As energy storage systems (ESS) evolve and as NFPA considers a new standard for ESS safety, research continues in an effort to improve the materials, design, and methodologies that underlie this rapidly expanding technology.
 (NFPA Journal®, January/February 2017)

 - Code Solution: The Federal government looks to NFPA for expertise on energy storage systems.
 (NFPA Journal®, July/August 2016)

 - Decentralization Revolution: As electrical generation and transmission becomes less utility-centric, the NEC keeps pace with a host of new provisions focused on emerging technologies.
 (NFPA Journal®, May/June 2016)

 - Power to Spare: As energy storage systems revolutionize power management, enforcers and responders tackle a host of emerging safety questions.
 (NFPA Journal®, January/February 2016)

 - The Lithium-ion Conundrum: Ignition and reignition issues with the batteries in electric vehicles are also concerns for energy storage systems.
 (NFPA Journal®, January/February 2016)